 Croatia: Canyons, Coastlines and National Parks – Part 1

-But let´s be honest.
-You always only know how a place or a country is, if you have been there and experienced it yourself.
-So in my mind I got this picture of a country with really beautiful and big beaches, old buildings and lot´s of typical croatian food.
+But let’s be honest.
+You always only really know how a place or a country is, if you have been there and experienced it yourself.
+So, in my mind I got this picture of a country with really beautiful and big beaches, old buildings and lot’s of typical Croatian food.
 People living in big families, maybe sometimes three generations at a time and I imagined heaps of poor areas.
 I thought Croatia will be cheap and easy to get around.
 I especially thought it might be a good place for backpackers and travellers, because I expected it to have quite a good infrastructure.
 It all came a bit different, although most of what I had in mind actually was like I thought it would be.

 Croatia: What I got from it

 The first task came up.
 If you don’t book a car through one of the big providers like sixt or europe car you might have a problem in Croatia.
 The people there are a bit more relaxed.
-They take their time and so we ended up trying to find the guy, who suppose to deliver our car.
+They just take their time.
+We ended up trying to find the guy, who suppose to deliver our car.
 It took us nearly 2 hours 🙂 .

 Croatia: First days and activities

-As I said, we also spent time exploring the area and Omis.
-We found out, that Omis actually was a small pirate village and the people back in the day used the two castles – Part 5 – on the hill and up the mountain for defending against invaders.
-We also found, that there is a big canyon lying behind Omis.
-Omis itself has two parts, because of a river, which divides the village.
+As I said, we also spent time exploring Omis.
+We found out, that Omis actually was a small pirate village and the people back in the days used the two castles – Part 5 – on the hill and up the mountains to defend themselfs against invaders.
+We also found, that there is a big canyon behind Omis.
+Omis itself has two parts, because of a river, which divides the city.
 If you drive through one of the two tunnels of Omis you will get to this magnificent place.
 I talk about that a little more in Part 3.